alexseitsinger/page-scrapers/README.md

 ## Description

-Scrapes pages, like wikipedia, for for urls, descriptions, and images.
+Scrapes pages for for urls, descriptions, and images data.

 ## Installation